raspishake/rsudp/docs/installing.rst

 If you are running UNIX and having trouble running ``conda activate`` commands, your operating system probably doesn't know where to look for Anaconda.
-To fix this, we need to tell it where to look.
+To fix this, we need to tell it to read Anaconda's definitions telling it where to look.

 If you are running an x86 (desktop or laptop) computer, run the following command: